More Lessons for Intermediate Algebra or Algebra II

 How to complete the square and vertex form of quadratic equations is explained.

-This video shows how you can use the method of completing the square to rewrite a quadratic function.
-In the new form, called the vertex form, the vertex can be read from looking at specific numbers
+In the new form, called the vertex form, the vertex can be read from looking at specific numbers.

 The vertex formula is used to determine the vertex of a parabola when the quadratic function is written in general form